Using Git in a WordPress Development Workflow

 To Manage the Code of a Theme or Plugin

-I detailed this a bit earlier in the article.
-Essentially you would use git init in the directory of your plugin or theme to initialize the repo and commit changes as you made them.
+in the directory of your plugin or theme to initialize the repo and commit changes as you made them.
 Pushing the repo to a hosted Git server could be done whenever you chose to.
 You can start management of the code at any point – so you can start with a brand new project or you can begin tracking an existing project.

 From the directory your files are stored in:

-# repeat the add-commit cycle as many times as you require
+git init git add ./ git commit -m "<commit message>" # repeat the add-commit cycle as many times as you require git remote add origin <url-of-repo> git push origin master

 Once you have the final version of your plugin ready (and on a Git server) you can visit the plugins or themes directory of the WP installation and clone your project into it.